EdatS2/NixOS/readme.md

 The prior setup used disk encryption based on `dm-crypt` with `lvm` on top, the boot partition was outside the encrypted partition.
 The NIX configuration will aim to address this.

 # NIX
-This repo details my holds my NixOS configuration, some details
+This repo details and holds my NixOS configuration, some details
 - Hyprland
 - Grub
 - luks2 encrypted